sunjith/ezchimp/README.txt

 CHANGE LOG:
 ----------
+3.1 - 28 Dec 2018: Fix sending firstname and lastname to Mailchimp.
+3.0 - 27 Aug 2018: Update MailChimp API to version 3.0.
+German language translation.
+2.7 - 19 Aug 2017: Fix a bug in auto-subscribe by product groups.
+2.6 - 21 Jun 2017: New tool to subscribe inactive clients as well.
+2.5 - 19 Jun 2017: Tools to subscribe only the clients who have not opted out of marketing emails.
+2.4 - 21 Mar 2017: Subscribe affiliate to selected lists on activation.
+2.3 - 17 Mar 2017: Fix interest group subscriptions within the same list.
+2.2 - 01 Mar 2017: Do not un-subscribe from lists that aren't enabled.
+2.1 - 15 Feb 2017: Fix auto subscribe settings.
+2.0 - 30 Dec 2016: Use Capsule based database interaction to support WHMCS 7.x with PHP 7.x
 1.22 - Fix interest group subscriptions within the same list.
 1.21 - Do not un-subscribe from lists that aren't enabled.
 1.20 - 16 Nov 2016: Fix issue with default subscription when adding client.